 Comfort Detox is a valuable stepping stone for people who are disquieted with their own excess but are not sure what to do next.
 It would also be an excellent book for those who feel continually dissatisfied despite constantly pursuing more and more comfort.
 Straza doesn’t harangue the reader about not doing enough, nor does she propose a course of radical action that feels unachievable.
 You can’t get to the virtues described in the book just by following a step-by-step process, but each chapter does end with steps that one can take to create space in your life for these virtues.

 When we see incredible need throughout and have access to unprecedented affluence, it is not surprising that we would unconsciously gravitate toward the affluence.
 Comfort Detox is a book that helps us to see what direction we’re rolling in and describes the means by which we can start moving toward God’s goodness and then share that goodness with others.
 Best of all: unlike other detoxes, there are no weird diet things involved.
 Comfort Detox can be enjoyed with a Big Mac or quinoa, whichever you prefer!

 To receive a free digital copy or a discount on the print copy of Erin Straza’s Comfort Detox: Finding Freedom from Habits That Bind You, consider becoming a member of Christ and Pop Culture for as little as $5 per month.
-You’ll get free stuff each month, full access to CAPC Magazine (including all back issues), entrance to our exclusive members group on Facebook—and you’ll help us keep the lights on.
+You’ll get free stuff each month, full access to our digital Christ and Pop Culture Magazine (including all back issues), entrance to our exclusive members-only group on Facebook—and you’ll help us keep the lights on.
 Join now.